deth2jt/jerome_Challenge/README.md

 ## General Info

-This project makes use of terraform to effect changes across aws resources along with setting github secrets values to aid a ci/cds workflow that calls codepeloy.
+This project makes use of terraform to effect changes across aws resources along with settings for github secrets values to aid ci/cd workflow that calls codepeloy.
 First terraform is used to setup aws allthethings for our infrastructure.
 Next once a push is done to main git branch it triggers the workflow.
-The workflow has test job that will check if action will result in success if so it does a deploy poush to s3 followed by a deploy to ec2 instance [for stake of not going overboard I didnt make green blue deploy with load balancer]
+The workflow has test job that will check if action will result in success if so; it does a deploy push to s3 followed by a deploy to ec2 instance [for stake of not going overboard I didnt make green blue deploy with load balancer]

 >AWS sache to include:
 >iam